-Our Board is currently comprised of six members.
-Our bylaws permit our Board to establish by resolution the authorized number of directors, and six directors are currently authorized, four of whom qualify as "independent" under NYSE listing standards.
-Our Board has appointed Craig M. Hurlbert, our co-CEO, to serve as Chairman of the Board and Edward C. Forst to serve as our lead independent director.
+Our Board is currently comprised of six directors.
+Four of our current directors-Pamela Brewster, Edward C. Forst, Mark J. Nelson, and Matthew Nordby-qualify as independent under New York Stock Exchange ("NYSE") listing standards.
+When Jennifer Carr-Smith joins the Board as an independent director effective as of May 15, 2023, our Board will consist of seven directors, five of which qualify as independent.
+Our Board has appointed Craig M. Hurlbert, our co-Chief Executive Officer, to serve as Chairman of the Board and Edward C. Forst to serve as our lead independent director.

-Our Board is divided into three classes, with staggered three-year terms.
-Only one class of directors will be elected at each annual stockholders' meeting, with the other classes of directors continuing for the remainder of their respective three-year terms.
+Our Board is divided into three classes with staggered three-year terms.
+Only one class of directors will be elected at each annual stockholders' meeting, with the other classes continuing for the remainder of their respective three-year terms.
 Upon the expiration of the term of a class of directors, a director in that class will be eligible to be elected for a new three-year term at the annual stockholders' meeting in the year in which their term expires.